chewy9110/JavaAssessment3/README.md

-# findmyhat
-JFSD web project 04
+#  JFSD Assessment project 04

 Title: JFSD java project 04
 This is the third development project.
 This time using java.

 Description:

-This project uses Java to enhance the existing codebase with additional requirement.
+This project uses Java to enhance the codebase with additional requirement.

 ●	What did you like about this project?